-How Much Time Do I Have to File a Child Sexual Abuse Claim?
+How Much Time Do I Have to Take Legal Action?

-Governor Tom Wolf signed a bill to overhaul child sexual abuse laws in Pennsylvania back in November of 2019.
-One of the bill’s main objectives was to provide more time to file for future victims of child sex abuse.
+Governor Tom Wolf signed a bill to overhaul child sexual abuse laws in Pennsylvania in November of 2019.
+One of the bill’s main objectives was to provide more time to file for future sexual abuse victims.

 Under old laws, victims between the ages of 18-23 would have up to age 30 to file a lawsuit against the at-fault party, however, under the new legislation, victims would have up to age 55 to file.

-If you are unsure about whether you still have time to file a claim, we recommend speaking to one of our licensed attorneys in a free case review.
-If your claim still qualifies for compensation, we are prepared to aggressively pursue justice and compensation.
+If you are unsure about whether you still have time to take legal action under state law, we recommend speaking to one of our licensed attorneys in a free case review.
+We are ready to seek justice and compensation for you.

-Speak with a legal professional today by calling (888) 476-0807 to schedule your free private consultation.
+Speak with a member of our legal team to schedule your free private consultation.

 - Performing sexually explicit activities in the presence of a child